terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

 Image of Application development - Creating Service for each use event
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Following is the iamge of application development when creating a Service(BLogic) for each event.
+Following is the image of application development when creating a Service(BLogic) for each event.

  .. figure:: images/service_unit_business-ligic.png
    :alt: constitution image of business logic unit